Pipe Organ Use Policies

 The Dobson organ in Steve & Judy Turner Recital Hall is understood to be for use primarily by the Blair School faculty and by Blair students who are currently studying (or have previously studied) organ.
 Special provision will be made to accommodate the needs of guest organists formally invited by the Blair School to perform on the organ.

-When a Blair School conductor or performer wishes to use an organist from outside Blair as accompanist or as a member of an ensemble performing on a program in Turner Hall, the Blair faculty member extending the invitation should send an email to Dean Mark Wait, copied to Carl Smith and Joe DeBusk, requesting approval for use of the organ.
+When a Blair School conductor or performer wishes to use an organist from outside Blair as accompanist or as a member of an ensemble performing on a program in Turner Hall, the Blair faculty member extending the invitation should send an email to Dean Mark Wait, copied to Polly Brecht and Joe DeBusk, requesting approval for use of the organ.

 Once the request has been approved, the host faculty member should communicate with Christine Claffey for all scheduling matters, and with Joe DeBusk to coordinate rehearsal and concert technical needs.
 All requests for practice time and technical services should be made by the host faculty member, not by the guest organist.